 The student should contact each Financial Aid Office at colleges they designated on the FAFSA if there will be a significant change in the family’s income for the present year or other special circumstances that cannot be reported on the FAFSA or the SAR.
 One college isn’t required to make the exact same changes as another college does or special consideration.

 There are situations where the original application information may need to be changed: when errors need to be corrected; when dependency status, household size or the number in college must be updated; and when an aid administrator makes an adjustment based on professional judgment.
-Refer to the FSA Handbook Application and Verification Guide Chapter 4 – Corrections, Updates and Adjustments to learn how to make these changes to application information.
+Refer to the FSA Handbook (Application and Verification Guide, Chapter 4) to learn how to make these changes to application information.